Rent A Wardrobe: The Sustainable Way To Fashion

 Yes, embracing glamour and sustainability is now possible.
 Online companies offer you both discounted designer looks and entire everyday wardrobes on a subscription-based or peer-to-peer rental models.
 Here are our favourites.

-It allows you to access the wardrobes of celebrities with subscription starting from 9.99 per month (with options including a zero deposit scheme, access to new stock 48 hours before others, express collection and two annual home visits from a stylist).
-It works in a different way to other rental sites by letting the owners of the clothes decide how long you can have each item for and how much you’ll be charged.
+It allows you to access the wardrobes of celebrities with a subscription starting from 9.99 per month (with options including a zero deposit scheme, access to new stock 48 hours before others, express collection and two annual home visits from a stylist).
+It works in a different way from other rental sites by letting the owners of the clothes decide how long you can have each item for and how much you’ll be charged.

 Over 4.000 pieces from designers including Victoria Beckham and Stella Mc Cartney.
 Order up to three dresses in one go to try on and only pay for the one you wear.
-You can keep items for two, seven nights, or take it away on holiday.
+You can keep items for two, or seven nights, or take it away on holiday.
 A full membership costs £99 a month (including free personal styling appointments).

-An invite-only peer to peer rental service.
+An invite-only peer-to-peer rental service.
 You can book your rental up to six months in advance or super last minute. a streamlined rental process that connects forward-thinking women, allowing them to share their wardrobes.
 There are bags worth almost £200 up for £28 rent, and striking dresses that cost over £1,000 to buy available to rent for just over £200.

 Currently, a London-only service, Front Row’s online platform enables you to keep up to date with the hottest designers and trends of the moment, whilst eliminating the need to purchase.
 Working as a full lifestyle service, Front Row has stylists on hand to help you create the perfect outfit for any occasion.
 Whether you’re looking for that show-stopping atelier gown or a holiday capsule wardrobe, find your perfect plus one with Front Row.
 Rental periods are typically five days, but you can ask for longer.

-The best option if you are constantly buying new clothes for work events (or if you’re pregnant).
+This is the best option if you are constantly buying new clothes for work events (or if you’re pregnant).
 Le Tote allows you to choose three garments and two accessories to be delivered to your door unlimited times each month.
 You wear everything, send it back, and receive your next set of options days later.
 The monthly subscription box of clothing starts from $59/month.
 Great selection.

 The Benefits of renting clothing